EmmaRedPanda/VV-ISTIC-TP3/exercises/assertions.md

 1. It's because (3 * .4) produces decimals numbers after the point like 1.2000000000x.
 We want use a method as .equals() to make the comparison or autorise an imprecision + or - lambda when we compare with ==.

-2. `assertEquals` test the content but `assertSame` check too the reference of the object.
+2. `assertEquals` test the content but `assertSame` check the reference of the object.
 For example :
 ```
 public class JUnitAssertion {